Sleep Apnea Treatment – Cortlandt, NY

 Your Dentist Diagnoses and Treats Sleep Apnea

-Because he is concerned with your whole-body health, Dr. Taxin is pleased to offer treatment for sleep apnea.
-It’s sleep dentistry for Cortlandt Manor, and it’s helping patients regain the restful night’s sleep everyone deserves.
+Because they are concerned with your whole-body health, Dr. Taxin and Dr. Schwartz are pleased to offer treatment for sleep apnea.
+Sleep dentistry helps patients regain the restful night’s sleep everyone deserves.

 If you suspect you have sleep apnea, you may want to take the short STOP-BANG assessment before you even schedule an appointment with your dentist.
 Answering these 8 questions can give you a better idea of whether or not you are at a high risk of experiencing the symptoms of OSA.